-Our Houma Facilities are located on the Houma Navigation Canal approximately 30 miles from the GOM and on a slip adjacent to the Houma Navigation Canal.
+Our Houma Facilities are located on the Houma Navigation Canal approximately 30 miles from the GOM.
 The Houma Navigation Canal provides the shortest and least restrictive means of access from our facilities to open waters.
 These waterways are navigable waterways of the U.S. and, as such, are protected by federal law from unauthorized obstructions that would hinder water-borne traffic.
 Federal law also authorizes maintenance of these waterways by the U.S. Army Corps of Engineers.
 These waterways are dredged from time to time to maintain water depth and, while federal funding for dredging has historically been provided, there is no assurance that Congressional appropriations sufficient for adequate dredging and other maintenance of these waterways will be continued.
 If funding were not appropriated for that purpose, some or all of these waterways could become impassable by barges or other vessels required to transport many of our products.